Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 Once the invoice due date is reached, Amplify Enterprise Marketplace will raise a new invoice event.

-To check for event characteristics: `type=SubResourceUpdated` and `metadata.subsresource=status` and the specific for invoice: `state=pastDue` and `status=pending`
+To check for event characteristics: `type=SubResourceUpdated` and `metadata.subsresource=status` and the specific for invoice: `state=pastDue` and `status=pending`.

-It is possible to take action on the provider side to reach out the consumer to see why the invoice has not been paid.
-Once the clarification has been made with the consumer, we recommend changing the status to Success:
+If the payment has been settled outside of the billing system, we recommend to change the status of the invoice to Success.

 ```json
 curl --location --request PUT 'https://apicentral.axway.com/apis/catalog/v1alpha1/subscriptions/{SUBSCRIPTION_NAME}/subscriptioninvoices/{SUBSCRIPTION_INVOICE_NAME}/status' \